JuliaLang/julia/doc/src/manual/workflow-tips.md

     and includes tests for the contents of `Tmp`.
 The value of using `import` versus `using` is that you can call `reload("Tmp")` instead of having to restart the REPL when your definitions change.
     Of course, the cost is the need to prepend `Tmp.` to uses of names defined in your module.
 (You can lower that cost by keeping your module name short.)
+    If the module name is long, you can also alias it after importing, `ShrtNm = MyVeryLongModuleName`.
+Then you can refer to your symbols using `ShrtNm.func` instead of `MyVeryLongModuleName.func` Everytime you `reload` the module, you must also update the binding `ShrtNm = MyVeryLongModuleName`, or else `ShrtNm` will refer to the old definitions.

     Alternatively, you can wrap the contents of your test file in a module, as